Taxes

 Taxes for this class are based on half the combined household income, and the amount is multiplied by 2 at the end.

-For example, let's say a married couple has a combined taxable income of 60,000 euros.
+Let's say a married couple has a combined taxable income of 60,000 euros.
 Since they are in Class 2, their taxable income will be divided by two, which gives us 30,000 euros.

 According to the tax rates, the tax for this income level is 2,792 euros.
-Then you have to multiply this number by 2 to have the final tax amount — 5,584 euros.

 PACS and tax classes in Luxembourg